foundation-model-stack/fms-hf-tuning/README.md

 # In this case, we have the invocation string at the end of the input
 input_string = "Simply put, the theory of relativity states that \n" + invocation_string

-# Count tokens in invocation string.
-This list is the length of the inference batch size.
-# This is done outside of the .run call for flexibility
-alora_offsets = [
-    loaded_model.tokenizer(
-        invocation_string, return_tensors="pt"
-    ).input_ids.shape[1] - 1
-]

-# Run inference on the text, including alora_offsets
+# Run inference on the text
 output_inference = loaded_model.run(
     input_string,
     max_new_tokens=50,
-    alora_offsets=alora_offsets,
 )
 ```